 She was tiny little blonde round faced girl,

-And with that also came some very bad ones.
+with that also came some very bad people,

 Except all of those are nothing,